 The period within which required improvements must be completed shall be one (1) year unless otherwise specified by the City Council upon development approval and shall be incorporated in the guarantee.
 The City Council may, given a valid reason, extend the completion date set forth in such guarantee for a maximum period of one additional year.
 The City Council may at any time during the period of such guarantee accept a substitution of principal or sureties.

 All projects that require a performance guarantee in accordance with this ordinance are subject to payment of a public works inspection fee for the inspection and approval of the required improvements consistent with Chapter 19.27 herein.
 (9-1-04)

+Under some circumstances, the City may authorize the actual construction of required public improvements in-lieu of posting a performance guarantee as outlined in Title 20.30.3 of Payson City Code.
+Once a bonding option is selected, the applicant is not permitted to move from an in-lieu guarantee to a traditional guarantee or vice versa.
+The applicant and the City acknowledge that the bonding option chosen will remain the same for the duration of the project.

 19.9.10 Lots to be Improved Prior to Issuance of Permit